-TRANSPLANT SCHEDU LE OF BENEFITS
+TRANSPLANT SCHEDULE OF BENEFITS

-Benefit Plan(s) 002, 003
+Benefit Plan(s) 004, 005

 Transplant Services At An Optum Designated Transplant Facility:

 Transplant Services:

 Paid By Plan After Deductible 80%

 Travel And Housing:

 Maximum Benefit Per Transplant \$10,000

 Paid By Plan After Deductible 100%

-Travel And Housing At Designated Transplant Facility

-At Contract Effective Date/Pre-Transplant Evaluation

-And Up To One Year From Date Of Transplant.
+Travel And Housing At Designated Transplant Facility At Contract Effective Date/Pre-Transplant Evaluation And Up To One Year From Date Of Transplant.

-If The Covered Person Or Non-Covered Living Donor

-Lives More Than 60 Miles From The Transplant

-Facility, The Plan Will Pay For Travel And Housing

-Related To The Transplant.
+If The Covered Person Or Non-Covered Living Donor Lives More Than 60 Miles From The Transplant Facility, The Plan Will Pay For Travel And Housing Related To The Transplant.

 IN-NETWORK OUT-OF-NETWORK

-Transplant Services At A Non-Designated IN-NETWORK No Benefit
+Transplant Services At A Non-Designated Transplant Facility: No Benefit

-Transplant Facility: The Berlein

-Transplant Comisses
+Transplant Services:

-Transplant Services:Paid By Plan After Deductible 80%
+Paid By Plan After Deductible 80%

-T aid by Flatt Aitel Deductible 0070

 Travel And Housing:

 Maximum Benefit Per Transplant \$10,000

 Paid By Plan After Deductible 100%